 Following the September 2001 attacks, USAREUR became a logistics hub for operations in the Central Command AOR.
 Furthermore, V Corps headquarters and the 173rd Airborne Brigade deployed to Iraq in 2003.
 After that campaign 1st Armored Division followed on occupation duties.
-After the return of the 173rd Airborne and 1st Armored Division, the 1st Infantry Division deployed to Iraq.
+After the return of the 173rd Airborne Brigade and 1st Armored Division, the 1st Infantry Division deployed to Iraq.

 Spc.
 Ross McGinnis from 1st Infantry Division in Schweinfurt was the second U.S. Soldier to be awarded the Medal of Honor for actions in Iraq.
 Staff Sgt.
 Sal Giunta became the first living recipient of the Medal of Honor since Vietnam for actions in Afghanistan with the 173rd Airborne Brigade.

 U.S. Army's modularization transformation relocated the 1st Infantry Division to Fort Riley, Kansas and the 1st Armored Division moved to Fort Bliss, Texas in 2010-2011 after its return from a year long deployment to Iraq.

-Currently U.S. Army Europe consists of the USAREUR HQ, 21st Theater Sustainment Command, Joint Multinational Training Command and its subordinate Joint Multinational Readiness Center (the only OCONUS combat training center in the Army) 2nd Cavalry Regiment, 12th Combat Aviation Brigade, 173rd Infantry Brigade Combat Team (Airborne), along with Intelligence, Signal and Medical support elements.
+Currently U.S. Army Europe consists of the USAREUR HQ, 21st Theater Sustainment Command, Joint Multinational Training Command and its subordinate Joint Multinational Readiness Center (the only OCONUS combat training center in the Army) 2nd Cavalry Regiment, 12th Combat Aviation Brigade, 173rd Airborne Brigade, along with Intelligence, Signal and Medical support elements.

 Today, as USAREUR engages allies throughout our 51-country Area of Operations via combined exercises and security cooperation partnerships.
 And, as U.S. forces prosecute the war on terrorism, USAREUR units and individual soldiers are deployed to Iraq and Afghanistan.